gdusbabek/headwater/README.md

-# Headwater - Bitmap Indexing Primitives
+# Headwater - Distributed Bitmap Indexing Primitives

 __NOTE__: This project currently exists as a proof of concept.
 While I trust the indexer, there are a good deal of performance and usability problems to solve.
+On the plus side, I think there is a lot of low-hanging fruit to grab.
 It represents a couple hackdays worth of work that I needed to get off my computer.

 ## Concepts

 [Read this first](http://en.wikipedia.org/wiki/Bitmap_index), then come back.

-You can all the code doing something useful by examining `TestIndexing.java`.
+To see indexing in action take a look at `TestIndexing.java` and `Shakespeare.java`.

+## Goals

+* Glob searching over lots of data.

+## Performance

+Shorter queries result in faster responses.
+That is `*foo*` will always return more quickly than `*foosterific*`.

 ###  headwater.bitmap